kolkhis/tech-notes/linux/filesystem-structure.md

 ### `/var/lib`

-This is where application data is stored.
+This is where applications' essential libraries are stored.

-## `/dev`

-The `/dev` directory stores special files.

-Special files can either be block devices or character special files.

 ## `/boot`

-The `/boot` directory contains the static files of the bootloader (e.g., GRUB).
+The `/boot` directory contains the essential files required during the operating system's boot process.

-It contains everything required for the boot process, with the exception of config files that aren't needed at boot time or needed by the map installer.
+It contains everything required for the boot process with the exception of config files that aren't needed at boot time or needed by the map installer.

-All the binaires needed by the bootloader to boot a **file** go in `/sbin` (system binaries directory).

 The config files not needed at boot time go in `/etc`.

+Includes:
+- Static files of the bootloader (e.g., GRUB).
+    - All the binaires needed by the bootloader to boot a **file** go in `/sbin` (system binaries directory, usually symlinked to `/usr/sbin`).

-The `/boot` directory also contains the kernel (or the kernel is located in the `/` [root] directory).
+- The kernel (the kernel can alternatively sometimes be located in the `/` [root] directory).
+- The `initrd` image (initial RAM disk image), used for loading kernel modules needed at boot time.

+These files are used before the kernel can access system files.

 ## `/etc`

-The `/etc` directory contains primarily configuration files.
+The `/etc` (et cetera) directory contains primarily configuration files.

 There should be no binaries here.
 There can be scripts, though.